jetbrains-academy/Functional_Programming_Scala/Functions as Data/flatMap/task.md

 // And we use the flatMap method and the catToCars function to create a new list of all cars of all colors val cars: List[Car] = cats.flatMap(catToCars)
 ```

+## Exercise

+Use `flatMap` to implement `collectFurCharacteristics` which aggregates all fur characteristics of the cats in a single set.